hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    \end{bmatrix}.

 Dirichlet pressure data enters the flux equations through :math:`-\int_{\Gamma_D}u_D\,\mathbf{v}\cdot\mathbf{n}_{out}\,dS`.
-No-flow Neumann faces are enforced as zero-valued pinned flux rows.
-Since the pinned value is zero, the example leaves columns intact; this is parallel-safe for an IJ row-partitioned assembly and preserves the intended solution.
+The driver enforces no-flow Neumann faces as pinned flux rows with a zero value.
+It leaves their columns intact because the pinned value is zero.
+This operation is safe for parallel IJ row partitions and preserves the intended solution.

 Parallel Numbering and C Interface Assembly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The C example uses a rank-contiguous global unknown ordering.
-Within each rank,
+The C example uses a rank-contiguous global unknown order.
+Within each rank, the
-owned unknowns are ordered
+driver orders the owned unknowns as follows:

 .. math::

    [\,x\text{-faces}\,][\,y\text{-faces}\,][\,z\text{-faces}\,][\,cells\,],

 with inactive face blocks omitted for 1D/2D prefix-active meshes.
 The Cartesian
-rank grid is selected automatically by default and can be set explicitly with
+driver selects the rank grid automatically by default.
+To select it explicitly,
-``-P``/``--procs <px> <py> <pz>``.
-The product must match the MPI size, and
+use ``-P`` or ``--procs <px> <py> <pz>``.
+Make the product equal to the MPI
-inactive dimensions must have partition count ``1``.

-Faces are owned by the rank on their high-coordinate side, with the global high
+size.
+Set the partition count to ``1`` for inactive dimensions.

-boundary face owned by the last rank in that direction.
-Cells are owned by their
+The rank on the high-coordinate side owns each face.
+The last rank in that
+direction owns the global high boundary face.
+Each Cartesian subdomain owns its
-Cartesian subdomain.
-Each rank builds a local CSR slab over its contiguous row
+cells.
+Each rank builds a local CSR slab over its contiguous row range and
-range and passes it to hypredrive, with off-rank columns left as global column
+passes it to hypredrive.
+Off-rank columns keep their global column indices.
-indices.

-The dofmap is supplied explicitly:
+The driver supplies the dofmap explicitly:

-- label ``1`` for flux-face rows,
+- Label ``1`` for flux-face rows.
-- label ``0`` for cell-pressure rows.
+- Label ``0`` for cell-pressure rows.

-This is intentionally independent of the RT0 cell-local helper.
+This dofmap does not depend on the RT0 cell-local helper.
 A higher-order
 mixed method can keep the same solver-facing labels while replacing the
 discretization descriptor that enumerates cell dofs and local matrices.